 It is important to differentiate between peripheral and central vertigo.
 Peripheral vertigo will be associated with a number of other symptoms like hearing abnormalities, tinnitus or ear pain.

-Central causes of vertigo like ischaemia and migraine are relatively rare.
-Migraine associated vertigo will inherently present with a history of migraines (often the vertigo comes on with the migraine).
+Central causes of vertigo like ischemia and migraine are relatively rare.
+Migraine associated vertigo will inherently present with a history of migraines (often vertigo comes on with the migraine).

 Vertebrobasilar ischemia (stroke) is relatively rare and will present with other symptoms of brainstem involvement.
 In rare cases, neoplasias and strokes can cause brainstem disease leading to vertigo.

-In some cases, benign tumours of the schwann cells of cranial nerve VII can cause vertigo.
+In some cases, benign tumors of the Schwann cells of cranial nerve VII can cause vertigo.
 Patients may also present with deafness.
 This can be idiopathic or as a result of genetic disorders like neurofibromatosis type 2.
 Diagnosis is typically confirmed with MRI.